Porsche 911 (991): 911 Targa 4 and 4S (2014–2016)

 At the Detroit Motor Show in January 2014, Porsche introduced the Targa 4 and Targa 4S models.
 These new derivatives come equipped with an all-new roof technology with the original targa design, now with an electronically operated soft top along with the original B-pillar and the glass 'dome' at the rear.

 On 12 January 2015, Porsche announced the 911 Targa 4 GTS at the North American International Auto Show in Detroit.
 Similar in appearance to the existing Targa 4 and 4S models, the GTS added the 430 PS engine plus several otherwise optional features.

+In 2015, Porsche introduced the Targa 4S Exclusive Mayfair Edition.
+It features black over silver 5-spoke rims, silver or dark grey paint and "Florio" script on the side.
+It was limited to ten examples, all of which were sold in UK.

+Also in 2015, at the Amsterdam Motor Show, Porsche unveiled the Targa 4S Exclusive Edition.
+It is painted in light blue color and has black over silver 5-spoke rims.
+It features black Porsche decals on sides and full Sport Design package.
+Fifteen units were sold only in Netherlands.

+Porsche also produced a limited edition for the Italian market called the Targa 4S 30th Anniversary Porsche Italy.
+It features a light blue metallic paintjob and black 5-spoke rims.
+A total of 30 cars were sold only in Italy.

+On the 50th anniversary of the 911 Targa, Porsche introduced the Targa 4S Exclusive Belgium Edition, featuring dark grey paint, sport design front bumper, and black 5-spoke rims.
+It was limited to 10 units only for Belgium.

 911 GT3 (2013–2015)

 The GT3 variant was added to the 991 line up at the 2013 Geneva Motor Show equipped with Porsche's new active rear wheel steering.
 The system is claimed to provide higher lateral dynamics than previously available by the manufacturer.
 Car speed inputs determine whether the rear wheels steer in the same or opposite direction of the front wheels.
 It is the first GT3 model to be offered with an automatic transmission.

 At the start of 2014, deliveries of the GT3 were halted following two incidents of the car catching fire.
 A subsequent recall to replace the engines of all 785 cars manufactured at that time was announced in March 2014 before production of the GT3 would restart.